 Maybe you’ve heard them, the none-too-subtle threats to social and behavioral science.
 Congressional representatives and even a few scientists are making them.

-- In a September 30, 2013, opinion piece for USA Today, “Rethinking science funding,” House Majority Leader Eric Cantor, (R-VA) and Chairman of the House Committee on Science, Space and Technology and Representative Lamar Smith, (R-TX) wrote they “have recently seen far too many questionable grants, especially in the social, behavioral and economic sciences” funded by NSF.
+- In a September 30, 2013, opinion piece for USA Today, “Rethinking Science Funding,” House Majority Leader Eric Cantor (R-VA) and House Committee on Science, Space and Technology Chair Lamar Smith (R-TX) wrote they “have recently seen far too many questionable grants, especially in the social, behavioral and economic sciences” funded by NSF.

-- In a Forbes opinion piece (October 7, 2013), scientist Henry I. Miller wrote that “projects carried out by its [NIH’s] National Center for Complementary and Alternative Medicine (NCCAM) — which was in the first place the brainchild not of scientists but of politicians — are clearly a weak link.”
+- In a Forbes opinion piece on October 7, 2013, scientist Henry I. Miller wrote that “projects carried out by [NIH’s] National Center for Complementary and Alternative Medicine (NCCAM) — which was in the first place the brainchild not of scientists but of politicians — are clearly a weak link.”

 The question is: What is SBM doing to stem these attacks.
 The answer?
 A lot!

-Many of SBM’s core activities (such as Annals of Behavioral Medicine and Translational Behavioral Medicine: Practice, Policy, Research, and our Annual Meeting) not only advance the science, they draw favorable attention to behavioral medicine from the scientific community; such focus serves as one form of effective rebuttal.
+Many of SBM’s core activities – such as Annals of Behavioral Medicine and Translational Behavioral Medicine: Practice, Policy, Research, and our Annual Meeting – not only advance the science but also draw favorable attention to behavioral medicine from the scientific community; such focus serves as one form of effective rebuttal.
 To augment these activities, a core group of SBM members focuses on strategies that draw attention from the health policy community.
-SBM’s President Dawn K. Wilson, PhD; Health Policy Committee led by Marian L. Fitzgibbon, PhD; and the Public Policy Leadership Group (PPLG) led by Sherry L. Pagoto, PhD, work hard to showcase our evidence-based research and the breadth and depth of our understanding of health and disease prevention, all of which serve the public good.
+SBM’s President Dawn K. Wilson, PhD; the Health Policy Committee led by Marian L. Fitzgibbon, PhD; and the Public Policy Leadership Group (PPLG) led by Sherry L. Pagoto, PhD, work hard to showcase our evidence-based research and the breadth and depth of our understanding of health and disease prevention, all of which serve the public good.
 They strive to:

 Society presidents often serve as spokespersons, addressing audiences from a highly respected “pulpit.”
 SBM President Dawn K. Wilson, PhD, has used her pulpit more than once to influence high-level federal officials.
 At the invitation of Trust for America’s Health Executive Director Jeffrey Levi, PhD, Dr. Wilson delivered a September 2013 presentation to the national Advisory Group on Prevention, Health Promotion and Integrative and Public Health in Washington, DC.
 She clearly delineated the science and contributions of behavioral medicine that help prevent costly chronic diseases.
-Established by President Obama as part of the Affordable Care Act (ACA), the Group advises the National Prevention Council, which is responsible for developing public, private, and nonprofit partnerships that leverage opportunities to improve our nation’s health.
-The Council comprises cabinet secretaries, chairs, directors, or administrators of federal departments.
+Established by President Obama as part of the Affordable Care Act (ACA), the group advises the National Prevention Council, which is responsible for developing public, private and nonprofit partnerships that leverage opportunities to improve our nation’s health.
+The Council comprises cabinet secretaries, chairs, directors and administrators of federal departments.

 “Ban Indoor Tanning for Minors,” an SBM Position Statement by SBM members Drs.
-Sherry Pagoto, Joel L Hillhouse, Carolyn J. Heckman, Elliot J. Coups, Jerod L. Stapleton, David B. Buller, Rob Turrisi, June K. Robinson, and Alan Geller, MPH, RN, puts us in league with leading societies such as the American Academy of Pediatrics that has also advocated for this ban.
-The Statement also conveys our concern for the public’s health.
+Sherry L. Pagoto, Joel L. Hillhouse, Carolyn J. Heckman, Elliot J. Coups, Jerod L. Stapleton, David B. Buller, Rob Turrisi, June K. Robinson and Alan Geller, MPH, RN, puts us in league with leading societies such as the American Academy of Pediatrics, which has also advocated for this ban.
+The statement also conveys our concern for the public’s health.